Skip to main content

 Televangelist Peter Popoff was exposed using a concealed radio earpiece to receive congregants' personal details from his wife, then presenting this information as divine revelation during healing crusades.

-In the mid-1980s, Peter Popoff drew thousands to healing crusades where he would single out strangers in the crowd, recite their home addresses, and describe their ailments — claiming the Holy Spirit had revealed these details.
+In the mid-1980s, Peter Popoff drew thousands to healing crusades where he would single out strangers in the crowd, recite their home addresses, and describe their ailments, telling them the Holy Spirit had revealed these details.
 His ministry was taking in more than half a million dollars per month.

-Skeptic and stage magician James Randi became suspicious and enlisted electronics expert Alexander Jason, who attended crusades with a radio scanner.
-Jason discovered that Elizabeth Popoff was broadcasting from backstage on a specific frequency, reading names, ailments, and addresses that she and her aides had harvested from prayer request cards filled out before the service.
-Peter received these transmissions through a small earpiece and repeated them onstage as if freshly revealed by God.
+Skeptic and stage magician James Randi enlisted electronics expert Alexander Jason, who attended crusades with a radio scanner.
+Jason found that Elizabeth Popoff was broadcasting from backstage on a specific frequency, reading names, ailments, and addresses that she and her aides had harvested from prayer request cards filled out before the service.
+Peter received these transmissions through a small earpiece and repeated them onstage.

 In May 1986, Randi presented the scanner recordings on The Tonight Show with Johnny Carson.
 Elizabeth's voice is heard coaching Peter from the very opening — "Hello, Petey, can you hear me?
 If you can't, you're in trouble" — and the recordings include her mocking sick attendees.
 Viewer ratings and donations fell sharply.
 In September 1987 Popoff's ministry declared bankruptcy.